• Home

 Department of Molecular Oncology

-nicolaciangelo@gmail.com
+[email protected]

-Angelo recently graduated from The University of Tampa with a Bachelor of Science in Biochemistry.
+Angelo graduated from The University of Tampa with a Bachelor of Science in Biochemistry.
 During his undergraduate studies, he did research on the epigenetic regulation of the promoter region of the tumor suppressor protein p73 in prostate cancer cells.
 In the Binning lab, he will study how HPV hijacks host machinery via protein-protein interactions to predispose individuals to cancer.

 Picture